Mac (computer): 1997–2011: Steve Jobs era

-Jobs brought focus back to Apple.
-The Mac lineup had been incomprehensible, with dozens of hard-to-distinguish models; he streamlined it into four quadrants, a laptop and a desktop each for consumers and professionals.
+Jobs returned focus to Apple.
+The Mac lineup had been incomprehensible, with dozens of hard-to-distinguish models.
+He streamlined it into four quadrants, a laptop and a desktop each for consumers and professionals.
 Apple also discontinued several Mac accessories, including the StyleWriter printer and the Newton PDA.
-These changes were meant to refocus Apple's engineering, marketing and manufacturing efforts so that more care could be dedicated to each product.
+These changes were meant to refocus Apple's engineering, marketing, and manufacturing efforts so that more care could be dedicated to each product.
 Jobs also stopped licensing Mac OS to clone manufacturers, which had cost Apple ten times more in lost sales than it received in licensing fees.
-Jobs made a deal with the largest computer reseller, CompUSA, to carry a "store within a store" that would better showcase Macs and their software and peripherals; according to Apple, the Mac's share of computer sales in those stores went from 3% to 14%.
-In November, the online Apple Store launched, which offered built-to-order Mac configurations without a middleman.
-When Tim Cook was hired as chief operations officer in March 1998, he shuttered Apple's inefficient factories and outsourced Mac production to Taiwan.
-Within months, he rolled out a new ERP system and implemented just-in-time manufacturing principles; this practically eliminated Apple's costly unsold inventory, and within a year, Apple had the most efficient inventory turnover in the industry.
+Jobs made a deal with the largest computer reseller, CompUSA, to carry a store-within-a-store that would better showcase Macs and their software and peripherals.
+According to Apple, the Mac's share of computer sales in those stores went from 3% to 14%.
+In November, the online Apple Store launched with built-to-order Mac configurations without a middleman.
+When Tim Cook was hired as chief operations officer in March 1998, he closed Apple's inefficient factories and outsourced Mac production to Taiwan.
+Within months, he rolled out a new ERP system and implemented just-in-time manufacturing principles.
+This practically eliminated Apple's costly unsold inventory, and within one year, Apple had the industry's most efficient inventory turnover.

-Jobs' top priority was "to ship a great new product".
-The first was the iMac G3, an all-in-one computer which was meant to make the Internet intuitive and easy to access.
-While PCs came in functional beige boxes, Jony Ive gave the iMac a radical and futuristic design, meant to make the product less intimidating: it was shaped like an egg, and its case was made of translucent plastic in "Bondi blue" color.
-Ive also added a handle on the back to make the computer more approachable.
-Meanwhile, Jobs decided the iMac would be "legacy-free", replacing the ADB and SCSI ports with an infrared port and the cutting-edge USB.
+Jobs's top priority was "to ship a great new product".
+The first is the iMac G3, an all-in-one computer that was meant to make the Internet intuitive and easy to access.
+While PCs came in functional beige boxes, Jony Ive gave the iMac a radical and futuristic design, meant to make the product less intimidating.
+Its oblong case is made of translucent plastic in Bondi blue, later revised with many colors.
+Ive added a handle on the back to make the computer more approachable.
+Jobs declared the iMac would be "legacy-free", succeeding ADB and SCSI with an infrared port and cutting-edge USB ports.
+Though USB had industry backing, it was still absent from most PCs and USB 1.1 was only standardized one month after the iMac's release.
 He also controversially removed the floppy disk drive and replaced it with a CD drive.
 The iMac was unveiled in May 1998, and released in August.
-It was an immediate commercial success, and became the fastest-selling computer in Apple's history, with 800,000 units sold before the year ended.
+It was an immediate commercial success and became the fastest-selling computer in Apple's history, with 800,000 units sold before the year ended.
 Vindicating Jobs on the Internet's appeal to consumers, 32% of iMac buyers had never used a computer before, and 12% were switching from PCs.
-The iMac reestablished the Mac's reputation as a trend-setter: for the next few years, translucent plastic became the dominant design trend in numerous consumer products.
+The iMac reestablished the Mac's reputation as a trendsetter: for the next few years, translucent plastic became the dominant design trend in numerous consumer products.